The application process

 In this section you can apply for a range of funding offered by the University and associated bodies, including the Gates Cambridge Scholarships, which has it’s own sub-section.
 When applying for a Gates Cambridge Scholarship you will be asked to provide the following:

-Gates Cambridge statement
+Gates Cambridge selection questions

-The statement is used by Gates Cambridge to help distinguish between those candidates who have nominated by academic departments.
-It helps us identify those candidates who, as well as being academically outstanding, possess a capacity for leadership and commitment to improving the lives of others.
-This is the only part of the application form where applicants are specifically asked about their fit with the Gates Cambridge programme and you should use your background, achievements, experiences and future aims to show how you specifically meet the programme’s criteria.
+These questions will be used by Gates Cambridge to help distinguish between candidates who have been nominated by their academic departments.
+It helps us identify how candidates fit into each of the four Gates Cambridge selection criteria and is the only part of the application form where applicants are specifically asked about their fit for the Gates Cambridge programme.

 Research proposal (PhD applicants only)